mengshuos/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to delete a specific person in the list
+1. User requests to delete a specific person in the list.
-2. System deletes the person
+2. System deletes the person.

     Use case ends.